 These county electoral divisions must be confined within LAD boundaries, but need not be based on whole electoral wards.

 Like electoral wards/divisions, county electoral divisions are defined by the Local Government Boundary Commission for England (LGBCE).

 ONS Geography does not maintain lists of names and codes for county electoral divisions.

 Statistical Wards, CAS Wards and ST Wards

-Further information on statistical wards, Census Area Statistics (CAS) wards and Standard Table (ST) wards, can be found in the Related Links section.
+Further information on statistical wards, Census Area Statistics (CAS) wards and Standard Table (ST) wards, is available here.